Getting Started with Distributions

 If you collect marketing consents from your customers, the Distribution Manager lets you define which consents are required to send the message.
 As a result, only customers who have the given marketing permission checked in Voucherify will receive a message.

 Webhooks allow external services to be notified when certain events happen.
 You can use a webhook as a distribution channel and push a message to the given webhook every time a distribution is triggered.

 Custom events are actions taken by your customers that you track in your application or website and pass to Voucherify using our API.

 The audience defines message receivers.
 In some distributions, the audience is determined by the distribution trigger.

 When you create a new segment, you'll see a syncing status next to its name.
 Syncing means checking if your existing customers meet criteria of the new segment.
-When syncing is done, you can see SYNCED status next to the segment name.
-In manual distribution, messages are sent 10 minutes after the syncing is completed.
+When syncing is done, you can see a SYNCED status displayed next to the segment name.
+In a manual distribution, messages are sent 10 minutes after the syncing is completed.

 How does it work?

 Creating a distribution in the Distribution Manager is a 4-step process:

 - Choose a trigger to send messages automatically or manual mode to send a message(s) right away.